eigenhombre/eigenhombre.github.com/_posts/2013-06-09-rosalind-problems-in-clojure.md

 The table is literally cut-and-pasted from [the problem page](http://rosalind.info/problems/prot/) (click on "RNA codon table").
-I think it's a good example of using macros as a little bit of syntactic sugar to make for elegant and readable code.
+I think it's a good example of using macros to provide a little bit of syntactic sugar in order to make for elegant and readable code.

 This and my other solutions so far are [up on GitHub](https://github.com/eigenhombre/rosalind).